budryerson/TFMini-Plus/README.md

 Upon initial application of power, the device will start up and remain in UART mode for about ten seconds.
 Limited necessary serial communication, for example a firmware update, can occur at this time.

-For I2C communication please use the
-The I/O modes are not yet supported in this version of the library.
-Please do not attempt to use the I2C and I/O commands that are defined in this library's header file at this time.
+The I/O modes are not supported in this library.
+Please do not attempt to use any I/O commands that mayu be defined in this library's header file.